Troyanovsky/vibe-coding-guide/en/Lesson_7_Backend_Prompt.md

 The goal is to be precise about the logic, data structures, and rules so the AI can build a robust, secure, and scalable engine for your application.
 When you get this right, you'll have a backend that not only works reliably but can also grow and evolve with your application's needs.

 Remember – the backend is invisible to your users, but it's the foundation that makes everything else possible.
 Invest the time to prompt for it properly, and you'll save yourself countless hours of debugging, security issues, and performance problems down the road.

-So now you're equipped with the knowledge to prompt for both frontend experiences and backend systems.
-In our next lesson, we'll explore some advanced techniques that can take your AI-assisted coding to the next level, including how to handle complex integrations and optimize your development workflow even further.